kochavalabs/docs/preprocessed/4-Architecture/2-XDR_Intro.md

 XDR largely circumvents these ambiguities (union types with default arms being an exception that we avoid.)
 We provide [tooling](https://github.com/kochavalabs/xdr-codegen) that facilitates working in either rust, javascript or golang.
-We use XDR for all of our shared datatypes, including the [Mazzaroth-XDR](https://github.com/kochavalabs/mazzaroth-xdr) which defines the core Mazzaroth data structures.
+We use XDR for all of our shared data types, including the [Mazzaroth-XDR](https://github.com/kochavalabs/mazzaroth-xdr) which defines the core Mazzaroth data structures.